 The discussion in the Draft raises more questions than it

 answers.
-‘EDD? is concerned with wave and wind action affecting
+MDOT is concerned with wave and wind action affecting

-ships turning at I-lac]: Point with broadside impacts.
+ships turning at Mack Point with broadside impacts.
 Normandeau

-Associates notesthat "winds rrom the south and southwest reach the
+Associates notes that "winds from the south and southwest reach the

-upper bay unbufreted.
-Thus, while the upper bay" is fairly
+upper bay unbuffeted.
+Thus, while the upper bay is fairly

 protected from predominant winds (from the northwest], it is